 That is why tour operators who focus on the right digital practices create a long-term value.

 In this blog post, we’ll dive into the top marketing tips for tour business and cover all relevant marketing channels and ideas.

 9 Top Marketing tips for tour business, you need to know

 1. Content Is and Will Be The King

-Content is a top priority for a good reason.
+Content is still a top priority for a good reason.
 Quality content will bring you a lot of natural backlinks.
-Your goal should be building out great content (like infographics, videos, authentic photos, written travel advices in an easy to read format like checklists).
-Then, pitching them to relevant sites that display them.

-Write articles, create visual content (images, videos) that give value, build trust and hold people’s attention.
+With quality content (images, videos) that give value, you build trust and hold people’s attention.
 That way customers will keep returning for more useful content.
-They can share it on social media and raise awareness.

 Top marketing tips for tour business content in 2017 include ephemeral or disappearing, visual content.

 Ephemeral means “lasting for a very short time”.
 Ephemeral marketing defines the content or messages that are visible for a limited period after which they disappear.